Google AdWords Keyword Research – The Beginner’s Guide To Success With Your Google AdWords Campaigns.

 Effective targeting can be especially useful to business with a smaller marketing budget.
 The Keyword Planner’s targeting filters allow you to customize where your ads show up based on language or location.
 This may be particularly useful if, for example, your business has a physical storefront, and you’re therefore hoping to reach more people searching around your location.

 While a keyword may have a high search volume nationally or across other wide areas, the target filter can help you determine whether it’s a popular and relevant term in your local area.
-Back to our Sydney-based maple syrup business example, you can set your target filters to whatever specificity — whether that’s within your city (Putney), state (Vermont), country (USA) and beyond.
+Back to our Sydney-based maple syrup business example, you can set your target filters to whatever specificity — whether that’s within your city (Sydney), state (NSW), country (Australia) and beyond.

-Your results in the keyword planner tool will show the average monthly search volume, search trends, suggested bid, etc., for Putney, Vermont, or whatever you’ve set as your geographic area.
+Your results in the keyword planner tool will show the average monthly search volume, search trends, suggested bid, etc., for Sydney, NSW, or whatever you’ve set as your geographic area.

 These filters will also let you design your campaigns around different languages.
 If you find that your company is popular with both English and Spanish speakers, using the AdWords keyword tool helps you find the most relevant keywords in each language, so you can create separate ad groups to reach both audiences.